 Looking for Love?
 Don't Fall for Online Dating Scams That Prey on Your Heart

 It's easy to fall for a scam if you fall for an Internet 'sweetheart' who only wants to steal your money, not your heart

 Romance scams are one of the darker sides to online dating.
 Scammers create profiles on popular online dating sites using stolen photography and information.
 Using email, instant messenger services, and text message, they begin to facilitate a relationship with someone they've met online, and it's usually someone who is so desperate to find love that the warning signs get ignored.
 Just as things begin to sound like they are getting serious, the scammer requests money or some other financial favor.

 Often, the scammer claims they traveled to a foreign country on business and fell into some kind of financial or medical trouble.
 Sometimes they offer to meet in person and request money for travel.
 A disturbing twist on this scam finds victims using webcams to perform sex acts for their love interest.
 The videos are then used to blackmail the victim into sending money to avoid its release.

 Thousands of men and women are conned by romance scams each year, with the average victim dishing out about $26,000.
 Most of the victims are over 40 years old.
-The scam is so prevalent in the military world that the U.S. Army has its own dedicated website aimed at preventing such cons.
+The scam is so prevalent in the military community that the U.S. Army has its own dedicated website aimed at preventing such cons.

 Unrealistic photos and profiles: If the person in the photo looks like a model, you should question whether the person on the other end is the person in the photo.
 Similarly, if the profile sounds too good to be true, it probably is.
 Anyone that makes allusions to having great wealth or coming into money should be avoided.
 You should always have the person send a selfie (quickly) doing a specific action, such as giving a thumbs up or peace sign, to help verify legitimacy.